 What Is a CNA?

-Becoming a certified nursing assistant (CNA) is the path that many people take to start their career in healthcare.
+Becoming a CNA is the path that many people take to start their career in healthcare.
 Some may advance to further levels of nursing, while others are satisfied with the many rewards of being a CNA.
 In either case, it will take you an average of only 10 weeks — and possibly as few as 4 — to complete the necessary education to become a certified nursing assistant.